Simulation-of-Traffic-and-Transport/SiTT/precalculation/import_water_data.md

 ## Importing from Shapefiles

-If you have shapefiles, you can import the data using `ogr2ogr`.
-Like this - we assume that you have created a schema `water_wip` in your PostgreSQL/PostGIS database:
+If you have shapefiles, you can import the data using `ogr2ogr` (see below).
+We assume that you have created a temporary schema `water_wip` in your PostgreSQL/PostGIS database:

 ```postgresql
 -- create a schema to work with the data
 CREATE SCHEMA IF NOT EXISTS water_wip;
 ```

-This will be our temporary schema to hold some tables we can delete after we have finished our import.
+This will be our schema to hold some tables we can delete after we have finished our import.

 Import data: